Homeschool planning can be stressful and chaotic OR you can figure out some ways to create a sane schedule without going crazy.

 My final tip for you: work towards helping your kids become independent learners.
 This has truly transformed our homeschool days.
 When mom or dad don’t have to hold all their kids hands and teach every. single. subject. it makes our days more manageable!

-Look for courses that can be time-consuming for you, the parent, and find curriculum that’s engaging and fosters independence.
+Look for courses that can be time-consuming for you, the parent, and find a curriculum that’s engaging and fosters independence.
 We think Experience Astronomy and Experience Biology do a pretty great job at this!

 More Homeschool Planning Tips: